-For his part, the retired senior has since been remanded on bail and seems completely unrepentant and unphased.
+For his part, the retired senior has since been remanded on bail and seems completely unrepentant and unfazed.

 “My lawyer tells me the BC courts are so backed up that I won’t be in court before 2038.
 Heck, I’ll be 86 by then!”

-And with a, “Have a great day!”, over a puddle he hopped, skipping down Robson toward home.
+“Have a great day!” and over a puddle he hopped, skipping down Robson toward home.
 Yes, in the rain, without an umbrella…